webdriverio-community/wdio-rerun-service/README.md

 };
 ```

-Instructions on how to install `WebdriverIO` can be found [here.](https://webdriver.io/docs/gettingstarted.html)
+Instructions on how to install `WebdriverIO` can be found in the [official documentation](https://webdriver.io/docs/gettingstarted.html).

 ## Usage